takanori-fujiwara/streaming-vis-pca/README.md

     - Install Python3 (https://www.python.org/downloads/windows/)

+* Download and move to this repository.
+Then run presetup.py

 * Install the modules with pip3 in "*Command Prompt for VS*". <span style="color:#ff8888">Note: if you installed 64-bit Python3, use *x64 Native Command Prompt for VS*</span>.

+    `python3 presetup.py`

+    then,

     `pip3 install .`